 NDIS Code of Conduct - be prepared

 Change is coming fast.
-From July 2018 a new Code of Conduct will be in place for all workers and providers in the NDIS.
+From July 2018 a new Code of Conduct is in place for all workers and providers in the NDIS.
 This new Code of Conduct is going to set out obligations that all workers and providers in the NDIS will be required to follow.
 The Federal Government has also created a new organisation that will follow up complaints or suspected breaches of the Code and can issue a range of penalties (like fines up of up to $52,000, or banning workers from working in the disability sector).

 We the ASU members working under the NDIS, demand the Federal Government acts to ensure: